SaraKarim23/6AF-Artificial-Intelligence-LAB_CSE-3636-Spring-2025/EmotIQ_SectionA/README.md

   Verified accuracy with sample inputs

-This project is all about identify the real emotions by a trained AI model.
+This project is all about identifying the real emotions by a trained AI model.
 Hope this project will waork and bring satisfaction.
 Thank you.